Editor’s Update on Nest Secure System:

 Secure is Anti-Social

 A home security system is a great idea, especially if you live by yourself and a voice-assistant such as Amazon’s Alexa or Google’s Home can help pass the time in the most dire of situations.
-However, the Nest Secure is by no means compatible with either voice-assistant, which makes for some quiet evenings and an automated home that is less than spectacular, not to mention conversation skills that leave more than enough to be desired.
+However, the Nest Secure is by no means compatible with either voice-assistant.
+This makes for some quiet evenings and an automated home that is less than spectacular, not to mention conversation skills that leave more than enough to be desired.

 There are two primary digital signals present among most of home security systems, voice-assistants and other various devices within the IoT (Internet of Things)—Zigbee & Z-Wave.
 Without going 100% tech-talk, Zigbee and Z-Wave are the two most dependable and reliable signals available.
 Sadly, Nest opted to integrate a different combo consisting of Thread & Weave signals into the Secure system.
 First and foremost, Weave is homegrown Nest communication protocol.
 This alone renders the entire Nest Secure system incapable of communicating with any other IoT devices, which in turn creates a major hurdle when it comes to streamlining a home automation system consisting of a diverse array of brands.

-Secure Doesn’t Mesh with IFTTT
+Nest Secure System Doesn’t Mesh with IFTTT

 In addition to being anti-social and refusing to communicate with either Amazon’s Alexa or Google Home, the Nest Secure system also gives the cold shoulder to IFTTT (aka “If This Then That” for those not in the loop).
 IFTTT is to home automation (and modern technology in general) as music or sign language is to communication—it’s universal…except in cases involving Nest Secure.